tomverbeure/color3/README.md

 >  I'm using the "SDRAM Controller" module set to custom with a data width of 16, chip select 1,
 >  banks 4, row 12, and column 8.
 Then I'm using ALTPLL to generate the 133MHz clock needed using
 >  a multiplication factor of 16 and division of 3.

+The SDRAM runs 3.3V as well.

+Like the SI chips, the SDRAM IO pins are 3.3V LVTTL compatiable as well.

 # IDT8102 Oscillator